MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Resources/v2.0.3/AzureRM.Resources.md

 ### [Register-AzureRmProviderFeature](./Register-AzureRmProviderFeature.md)
-Registers an azure_2 provider feature in your account.
+Registers an Azure provider feature in your account.

 ### [Register-AzureRmResourceProvider](./Register-AzureRmResourceProvider.md)